tee8z/doppler/README.md

 - [x] LOOP a set of commands over an optional interval
 - [x] CLOSE_CHANNEL
 - [X] support multiple node implementations (supports LND, CoreLN, Eclair)
-- [x] add a cluster level UI to see how all the nodes  connect (started, but need to finish in ./visualizer)
+- [x] add a cluster level UI to see how all the nodes connect (comes from https://github.com/litch/lightning-conformance/tree/master/operator)

 ##### TODO:
 - [ ] create new ldk image for [ldk-node](https://github.com/lightningdevkit/ldk-node)